 Serialization best practices

-This section summarizes the best practices for serializing and deserializing the data.
-These practices will help you make efficient decisions for using serialization in your applications and writing your schema definitions in Protocol Buffers and other formats:
+This section briefly summarizes the best practices for serializing and deserializing the data.
+These practices will help you to maintain and evolve your data schemas over time, as well as make them easy to use:

 Keep your schema backward compatible: Avoid any changes in your data schema that would break any existing callers.
 Such changes include modifications (renaming or removal) of field names and types.